sikkha/ai-blue/README.md

 Alternatively, you can use `screen` for session management.

-AI-blue listens on port `192.0.0.1:7860` and the database session listens to port `192.0.0.1:5001`.
+AI Blue listens on port `192.0.0.1:7860` and the database session listens to port `192.0.0.1:5001`.
 You can experiment with the live model at:

 - Local: `http://192.0.0.1:7860/`
 - Public IP: `http://34.121.86.8:7860/`